pisinger/pisinger.github.io/_posts/2025-08-01-konnectivity-evolution-from-tunnels-to-vnet-integration.md

 ## 🔗 VNet Integration: The Comeback of Direct Control Plane to Node Communication

-The introduction of `API Server VNet Integration` <https://learn.microsoft.com/en-us/azure/aks/api-server-vnet-integration> marks a major milestone in optimizing secure communication between the control plane and kubelet API of the nodes, but also between the control plane and admission controller webhooks.
+The introduction of **API Server VNet Integration** <https://learn.microsoft.com/en-us/azure/aks/api-server-vnet-integration> marks a major milestone in optimizing secure communication between the control plane and kubelet API of the nodes, but also between the control plane and admission controller webhooks.

-By allowing selected operations to bypass the Konnectivity server, this feature reduces latency and streamlines the network architecture, especially for high-frequency tasks like exec and logs.
+By allowing the Control Plane to bypass `Konnectivity`, this feature reduces latency and streamlines the network architecture, especially for high-frequency tasks like exec and logs.
 With this enhancement, the managed control plane can now connect directly to the kubelet API on nodes using private IPs, eliminating the need for Konnectivity as an intermediary in these scenarios.

 > While the API server can now directly access the kubelet API on nodes using private IPs and an internal load balancer, it's important to note that Admission Controller Webhook traffic still relies on Konnectivity when using `Azure CNI Overlay`.
-{: .prompt-info}
+{: .prompt-warning}

-Here these webhooks though require reverse connections from the control plane to the nodes, and Konnectivity continues to play a crucial role in securely enabling that communication path.
+There these webhooks though require reverse connections from the control plane to the nodes, and Konnectivity continues to play a crucial role in securely enabling that communication path.
 Based on my own observations, this part of the setup appears to remain unchanged.

-> In contrast, when using a flat network configuration in AKS where each pod gets a routable IP from the VNet, the API server can communicate directly with the Webhook services and their backing pods.
+> In contrast, when using a `flat network` configuration in AKS where each pod gets a routable IP from the VNet, the API server can also communicate directly with the Webhook services and their backing pods.
 This removes the need for Konnectivity entirely.
 Consequently, you’ll find that the `konnectivity-agent` pods are absent from the kube-system namespace, as shown below because they’re no longer necessary in this setup.
 {: .prompt-info}

 ```bash